canonical/wordpress-k8s-operator/docs/reference/actions.md

   information.
 The secret fields are used to enhance security by encrypting WordPress data.
 The following secrets are rotated: auth_key, secure_auth_key, logged_in_key, nonce_key, auth_salt, secure_auth_salt, logged_in_salt, nonce_salt
+  The purpose of this action is to invalidate user sessions under security breach circumstances which forces all users to log in again.